 John Swinglish was a great man.
 I met him in 1973 when we were both involved with the Catholic Peace Fellowship near Catholic University in DC.
 During this time, he put his life on the line to oppose the Vietnam War.

 I lost track of him about 10 years ago until I learned he died suddenly in early April.
 His friends will miss him for the quality of his friendship, his easy rapport, and unmistakable laugh.
 The world is a better place for his witness.
 It is a story that must not be forgotten.

-John Swinglish was born March 25, 1944 and grew up in Lakewood, Ohio near Cleveland.
+John Swinglish was found dead at his home from “hypertensive cardiovascular disease” on April 14, 2017.
+He was 73.
+John was born March 25, 1944 and grew up in Lakewood, Ohio near Cleveland.
 He attended St. Edward High School, and in the early 1960s, he served in the Navy with Attack Squadron VA-42 at the Naval Air Station in Oceana, Virginia Beach, Virginia.
 Following his military service, John came to DC to work for a defense contractor doing research on nuclear guided-missile destroyers.
 But he became more and more disillusioned with the country’s war effort and became active with the DC Catholic Peace Fellowship around 1968, attempting to influence the Catholic Church to re-establish its priorities.

 In 1971, John was indicted, along with 27 other antiwar activists, for conspiracy Continue reading John Swinglish, a member of the Camden 28, has died